-This article is brought to you by Morsel, whose camping spork is a 5-in-1 tool that will level-up your camp kitchen.
+This article is brought to you by Morsel, whose camping spork is a 5-in-1 tool that will level-up your camp kitchen whether you are in the San Juan Mountains or your backyard.
 Made from a durable, flexible composite material, Morsel’s spork is the last dining tool you’ll ever need in the backcountry!

 Tucked inconspicuously amongst the rest of Colorado’s high-alpine terrain are the San Juan mountains.
 Rugged and gaunt in their appearance, the San Juans are known for their soaring peaks and abundant wildlife, including moose, antelope, mountain goats, cougars, deer, and black bears.
 They’re also highly mineralized, and their large quantities of silver and gold led to the establishment of several of the small mountain towns at the base of the range.